-We are currently implementing the Ask for Angela program at all of our locations and will have this fully in place by mid-February.
+We are currently implementing the Ask for Angela program at all of our locations.
 Should you ever find yourself in an uncomfortable or unsafe situation at The Drake, please notify one of our team members immediately.
 Our goal at all times is to create a safe environment.
 We are here to help, should you require situational intervention or assistance getting home safely.

 For further questions about our policies and procedures or for more information on our industry sessions, please contact firstname.lastname@example.org.